-More importantly, ketones can cross the blood-brain barrier similar to glucose and provide the brain with an alternative source of energy.
+More importantly, ketones can cross the blood-brain barrier similar to glucose and provide the brain with an alternative energy source.

-The ketone diet is very popular in some areas but I would argue that it takes some serious work to manage it properly.
+The ketone diet is trendy in some areas, but I would argue that it takes some serious work to manage it properly.
 My other concern is that you are forcing your liver to produce large quantities of a chemical that it is normally storing.

 Apart from the concerns that I have already outlined and the fact that the brain still requires glucose to function, I cannot justify putting the liver through such hard work.

-Surely if this was a better way of doing things then the body would already be doing it!
+Surely if this were a better way of doing things, then the body would already be doing it!

 Changing from a glucose energy source to a ketone energy source in the brain will have side effects.
 These may include hunger, irritability, dizziness, and confusion.

-Prior to starting a ketone diet I would strongly advise seeking medical advice.
+Before starting a ketone diet, I would strongly advise seeking medical advice.
 This is because of the strain put upon the liver.
-Any defect or, at present, an unknown health condition, may prove fatal
+Any defect or, at present, an unknown health condition may prove fatal

 ARE FOODS HIGH IN CARBOHYDRATES BAD FOR US?

-1. Sugars found in fruit for example are called natural sugars.
-Whereas sugars found in biscuits, cakes, breakfast cereals, and fizzy drinks are called free sugars.
-Free sugars contribute greatly to our health problems, as it is very hard to limit our intake of these sugars on a daily basis.
+1. Sugars found in fruit, for example, are called natural sugars.
+In comparison, sugars found in biscuits, cakes, breakfast cereals, and fizzy drinks are called free sugars.
+Free sugars contribute greatly to our health problems, as it is tough to limit our intake of these sugars on a daily basis.

-It is also true that starchy foods are a good source of fiber, this can be found in the cell walls of the produce.
+It is also true that starchy foods are a good source of fiber; this can be found in the produce’s cell walls.

 3. Fiber that cannot be digested helps to move other food and waste products through our gut more easily, which is why we all should have fiber in our diet.
 Eating plenty of fiber is associated with a lower risk of heart disease, stroke, and bowel cancer.

 Carbohydrates are your body’s main source of energy as they are broken down into glucose (sugar).
 This is then absorbed into the bloodstream and is used by your body primarily for its fuel.
-If more glucose is absorbed than can be used then it’s converted into fat for later use.
+If more glucose is absorbed than can be used, it’s converted into fat for later use.